jredmondson/GamsPlugins/README.md

   * Set your environment variables to the contents of the file %USERPROFILE%\.gams\env.bat
 ```
 type %USERPROFILE%\.gams\env.bat
-(note that the above commands only displays the contents of the file.
-If you want to apply the local variables
+:: (note that the above commands only displays the contents of the file.
+:: If you want to apply the local variables, you can either run the above
+:: script, which will only set them in your current terminal window, or you
+:: can set each one of these through your Start Menu by searching for
+:: Set Environment Variables and creating each one individually.
+The latter
+:: is more recommended so you will have everything linking long term
 ```
   * Clone this repository to your computer (e.g., "git clone https://github.com/jredmondson/GamsPlugins.git")
   * Right click on GamsPlugins.uproject and select "Generate VS Studio project files"